cherezov/orvibo/README.md

 Module to manipulate with Orvibo devices, such as WiFi sockets and AllOne IR blasters

 ## Refferences
-* Module is based on [python-orvibo](https://github.com/happyleavesaoc/python-orvibo) module wich currently supports Orvibo S20 sockets.
+* Module is based on [python-orvibo](https://github.com/happyleavesaoc/python-orvibo) module which currently supports Orvibo S20 sockets.
 * Lots of info was found in [ninja-allone](https://github.com/Grayda/ninja-allone/blob/master/lib/allone.js) library
 * S20 data analysis by anonymous is [here](http://pastebin.com/0w8N7AJD)